AliTopal89/jenkins_fundamentals/jenkins-fundamentals/README.md

     - A `node` is taken offline if Disk Space, free swap etc. go outside the configured threshold.
     - Distributed Builds:
       - Master - serves the http request and stores all important information `/var/lib/jenkins/workspace/...`
-      - Advantages of distributed builds - `${JENKINS_HOME}` is proected, and makes the instance more reliable
+      - Advantages of distributed builds - `${JENKINS_HOME}` is protected, and makes the instance more reliable
     - Distributed Build agents:
       - Uses `slave.jar` file
       - on your browser at `jnlpJars/slave.jar` under `$JENKINS_URL`